-I’m a self proclaimed Batman enthusiast.
-I don’t write about Gotham because–I really don’t know actually.
-The Gotham writers have been cashing in on bringing out all of the Batman villains.
+I’m a self-proclaimed Batman enthusiast.
+The Gotham writers have been cashing in on bringing out all of the Batman villains, a point that they were very clear about when the show first debuted.
 A few important ones have shown up except Gotham’s Joker.

 But everyone’s tuning in to see who is coming out next.
 There’s something about seeing seemingly random civilians reveal themselves to be characters from the comic or animated series, that brings excitement to fans.

-I didn’t think there were going to bring him out in the first season.
-They were bringing everyone out the bag and I thought they were going to leave the Joker for some distant surprise opportunity.
-Gotham writers took us back to the Jokers roots.
-In the comic, he was originally introduced as a criminal named the red hood. [source]
+In a distant interview, Gotham’s writers claimed they wouldn’t unleash the clown in the first season.
+They were bringing everyone out the bag and it seemed like they needed to leave something for later.
+Surprisingly, Gotham writers skipped the suspense and took us back to Joker’s roots.
+In the comic, he was originally introduced as a criminal named the Red Hood. [source]

 Meet Jerome – Gotham’s Joker

 Were they going to have him fall in a vat of chemicals?
-With Jerome’s pale complexions and demented smile, he already looked like the Joker without the makeup.
+With Jerome’s pale complexion and demented smile, he already looked like the Joker without the makeup.

 What about Harley?
 Who is going to be his ride or die chick?
 I couldn’t shake off the feeling that Barbara was being fashioned into Quinn and that soon she would be referring to Jerome as Mr. J.